churtado/ExData_Plotting1/README.md

 </ol>
 <b>
 <b>
 Also, I decided not to use a transparent background because it was not explicitly specified anywhere and it makes examining it a bit difficult sometimes.
+These plots should exactly as the ones in the submission page.

 ## Introduction